Principles of an Open Artificial Pancreas System (OpenAPS)

 First, it is designed to use existing approved medical devices, commodity hardware, and open source software.

-Secondly, it is designed primarily for safety, simplicity, and interoperability with existing treatment approaches as well as existing devices.
+Secondly, it is designed primarily for safety, understandability, and interoperability with existing treatment approaches and existing devices.

-By taking this approach, we believe that OpenAPS can be demonstrated to be both safer and more effective than current state-of-the-art standalone insulin pump therapy, and that this can be demonstrated far more easily than for the completely novel therapy approach employed by the full APS systems that have been in clinical trials for years and are still years away from FDA approval.
+By taking this approach, OpenAPS has been demonstrated to be both safer and more effective than current state-of-the-art standalone insulin pump therapy, and more effective than the insulin-only hybrid closed loop and APS systems that have been in clinical trials for years and are just starting to receive FDA approval and come to market.

 OpenAPS is designed to work with interoperable insulin pumps and CGMs from any manufacturer.
-Initial prototype implementations use Medtronic insulin pumps with either Dexcom or Medtronic CGMs, but the same design will also work with insulin pumps from any manufacturer who provides a way to issue temporary basal commands to the pump, and with any CGMs whose data can be retrieved in real time.
+Current implementations use older Medtronic or SOOIL (DANA*R, available in Europe) insulin pumps with either Dexcom or Medtronic CGMs.
+The same design would also work with insulin pumps from any manufacturer who provides a way to issue temporary basal commands to the pump, and with any CGMs whose data can be retrieved in real time.
+Until and unless companies elect to provide such access, the open source community will continue reverse engineering additional insulin pumps wherever possible to make APS technology as widely available as possible until all individuals living with Type 1 Diabetes have the opportunity to sleep safely every night.

-- In order to accomplish these goals, the first design constraint of OpenAPS is that OpenAPS cannot issue insulin boluses.
-This is a key safety feature, because insulin pumps, while they have limits on the maximum size of bolus they will administer, have effectively no limit on how frequently boluses may be administered.
-(Some pumps implement the maximum bolus size as the maximum amount of insulin that can be bolused over a certain period of time, but as the maximum bolus amount is generally set very high by default, this is insufficient to prevent severe hypoglycemia if the full bolus amount is administered inappropriately.)
+- The first such oref0 design constraint is that OpenAPS oref0 cannot issue insulin boluses.
+This is a key safety feature, because insulin pumps, while they have limits on the maximum size of bolus they will administer, generally have no effective limit on how frequently boluses may be administered.
 As a result, any system that is capable of issuing bolus commands would be capable of administering, if it erroneously issued bolus commands repeatedly, a potentially lethal quantity of insulin.
-To completely avoid this issue, OpenAPS instead relies solely on temporary basal commands.
+To completely avoid this issue, oref0 instead relies solely on temporary basal commands.
 Repeatedly reissuing the same temporary basal command does not change the rate at which the pump infuses insulin; it simply extends the temporary basal rate slightly.
 In addition, insulin pumps are configured with a maximum allowed temporary basal rate, and will simply ignore any commands that instruct the pump to use a higher rate than allowed.

-- This maximum allowed temporary basal rate is the second design constraint: OpenAPS is designed to be incapable of administering insulin any faster than can be easily counteracted with fast-acting carbohydrates.
-This means that OpenAPS cannot be used to substitute for mealtime insulin boluses, but more importantly it means that, even if OpenAPS were to malfunction in the worst possible way, the patient can completely prevent any adverse outcome by simply consuming additional carbs as needed, as they already have to do with standard diabetes treatment every day or two for any number of other reasons.
+- This maximum allowed temporary basal rateis the second design constraint: OpenAPS oref0 is designed to be incapable of administering insulin any faster than can be easily counteracted with fast-acting carbohydrates.
+This means that oref0 cannot be used to substitute for mealtime insulin boluses, but more importantly it means that, even if OpenAPS were to malfunction in the worst possible way, the patient can completely prevent any adverse outcome by simply consuming additional carbs as needed, as they already must do with standard diabetes treatment every day or two for any number of other reasons.

-- OpenAPS is designed to operate completely autonomously, without requiring any interaction from the patient, and to upload CGM and pump data in real time whenever Internet connectivity is available.
-The patient simply continues to use the pump per their usual therapy, and OpenAPS simply works in the background to temporarily override the underlying basal rates so that the patient rarely has to take corrective action for hyper- or hypoglycemia.
-The uploaded data can be made available to the patient and their caregivers / loved ones, allowing them to keep an eye on their BGs, and make sure OpenAPS is continuing to work properly, at all times.
-As demonstrated by the >15,000 members of the CGM in the Cloud Facebook group and the >3,000 active users of Nightscout, this kind of remote visibility for BGs is life-changing for people with type 1 diabetes, and will be even more so when coupled with OpenAPS technology.
-This data upload also allows for the development of real-time and retrospective reporting tools to help the clinical care team optimize the patient’s long-term diabetes care, which has the promise to revolutionize the clinical treatment of type 1 diabetes.
+- OpenAPS oref0 is designed to operate completely autonomously, without requiring any specific interaction from the patient,and to upload CGM and pump data in real time whenever Internet connectivity is available for remote monitoring.
+The patient simply uses the pump per their usual therapy for mealtime dosing, and OpenAPS works in the background to temporarily override the underlying basal rates so that the patient rarely needs to take corrective action for hyper- or hypoglycemia.
+The uploaded data can be made available via remote monitoring for the patient and their caregivers / loved ones, allowing them to keep an eye on their BGs, and make sure OpenAPS is continuing to work properly, at all times.

 OpenAPS Design Details

-If action is required, OpenAPS issues the appropriate temporary basal command to the pump, confirms that it was received and acknowledged by the pump, and then performs another query for recent activity to make sure the new temporary basal successfully took effect.
+If action is required, OpenAPS issues the appropriate insulin dosing command to the pump, confirms that it was received and acknowledged by the pump, and then performs another query for recent activity to make sure any new temporary basal successfully took effect.

-OpenAPS uses the pump’s bolus and temporary basal history, combined with the pump’s DIA and published IOB curves, to calculate current net IOB.
+OpenAPS uses the pump’s bolus and temporary basal history, combined with the pump’s DIA and published IOB curves, to calculate current net IOB (net insulin on board or active in the body).
 (Currently, pumps only include boluses when calculating IOB: a more correct and useful IOB calculation includes the net impact of temporary basals vs. normally scheduled basal rates.)
 If no boluses have been administered recently (see “Bolus Snooze” below), OpenAPS can then use the current CGM glucose reading to calculate an eventual BG estimate using simple bolus calculator math: current BG – (ISF * IOB) = eventual BG.

 If current BG is below a configured threshold (defaulting to 30mg/dL below the target range), OpenAPS enters low glucose suspend mode, and simply continues to issue 30-minute temp basals to zero as long as BG is not rising.
 Otherwise, OpenAPS determines whether the eventual BG is projected to be above or below the target range, and makes note of whether the CGM glucose readings are currently rising or falling more than expected.
 It then decides on the appropriate course of action as follows: